callistusystan/JSONServerTest/README.md

 # JSONServerTest

-This project aims to experiment with the json-server library, which is a quick and easy way to create a REST API server.
+I created this project to experiment with the json-server library, which is a quick and easy way to create a REST API server.

-The main reason for this experiment is to speed up the workflow during future hackathons.
-Instead of spending valuable time to create and design API endpoints, I could create a simple json-server, which usually gets the job done and get the team to focus their attention on actual products.
+The main reason for this experiment is to find ways to speed up the workflow during future hackathons.
+Instead of spending valuable time to create and design API endpoints, I could create a simple json-server, which gets the job done.
+I can then get the team to focus their attention on the actual product.

-All that is needed is a simple db.json file and the server can be started.
+All that is needed is a simple db.json file and the server is ready to deploy.

 ## Screenshots